The Akan Area

 The Ainu people venerate the bear as the avatar of a powerful mountain god and perform a ritual, Iomante, in honor of the bear deity.
 The Iomante Fire Festival features traditional dances, music and rituals, such as the fire-lighting ceremony that Ainu elders perform.

-The Iomante Fire Festival is usually presented at Akanko Ainu Theater from March until the end of November.
-You can discover details about Ainu history at the Kussharo Kotan Ainu Folklore Museum by Lake Kussharo, and find out why the Ainu believe that all things, natural phenomena and inanimate objects included, are sacred.
+The Iomante Fire Festival is performed at Akanko Ainu Theater from mid-March until the end of November.
+You can learn more about Ainu history at the Kussharo Kotan Ainu Folklore Museum next to Lake Kussharo, and find out why the Ainu believe that all things, natural phenomena and inanimate objects included, are sacred.